viperthapa/flutter-blog/README.md

 # Description

-This is a simple flutter applications for beginner.It consists of chapter wise details as a begineers frinedly.
+This is a simple flutter applications for beginner.It consists of chapter wise details as a begineers friendly manner.

 - dev-chap1 : setup flutter and scallfold widgets
 - dev-chap2-row-column : row column property in flutter